Russia says CIA agent caught trying to recruit spy

 RT footage showed a Russian official haranguing Fogle, a senior U.S. embassy official and two others in an FSB office.
 The speaker says Fogle twice called his target - an officer involved in counterterrorism in the restive North Caucasus - and proposed that he spy for the United States.

-McFaul, frequently been criticised by Russian media for his critical views on Russia, was holding a question-and-answer session on Twitter as the detention was announced, but refused to take questions on the matter.
+McFaul, frequently been criticized by Russian media for his critical views on Russia, was holding a question-and-answer session on Twitter as the detention was announced, but refused to take questions on the matter.

 More than two decades after the end of the Cold War, spying - and spy scandals - are still far from unusual.